aCard0s0/Information-Retrieval-2018Class/Assigment01/Readme.md

-# STROAM Frontend

-This is the Authentication Proxy Server of the STROAM system.
-It was build to protect the STROAM services.
+# Assignment 01 - Creating Invert Indexer

+This is the frist Assignment to the class Information Retrivel 2018/2019 given in the Aveiro's University.
-Built with Springboot Security, using MySQL database.
+Built with Maven and Java 1.8

-## What is already done
+## Already Done
 This section will be updated as soon as development goes on.
-*
-* implement interface for tokenizer;
-*
+* I/O operation in large files.
+* Two Tokenizer, simples and Improved with Stemmer, for term's normalization
+* Memory magement, when full, the main object are written in disk in TMP folder.
+* Write sortted Indexer without repetion terms in final folder.
+* Write sortted Dicionary that map a term to a final file and line.

 ## TODO
 This section will be updated as soon as development goes on.
-* Document Result: create stucture associate docId to a customer_id review_id from sample;
-* Read files Doc by Doc;
-* run program with arg to chose tokenizer type;
-* Chose rules to "new" tokenizer;
-* Desacopular "indexer" function;
-* Implement Stemmer and Stopwords;
+* Improved option code.
+* Improved object writting.
-* Write segments in disk;
+* Stemmer bug in the .jar file.
-* Merge posting list segments;
+* pom file review.

 ### How to run (locally)

 * Install Java 1.8

-* Install Maven or use the wrapper "mvnw" file
+* Install Maven

 * Install Java libraries
 ```